First Visit: November 23, 2003

-Back in 1997, the OHL was preparing to expand to Brampton, but with a sweetheart arena deal and money and publicity promised by the legendary Don Cherry, expansion was granted to both rival cities at the same time, and two new arenas went up ten minutes apart on the same street.
+Back in 1997, the OHL was preparing to expand to Brampton, but with a sweetheart arena deal and money and publicity promised by the legendary Don Cherry, expansion was granted to Mississauga at the same time, and two new arenas went up a ten minute drive apart on the same street.
 Such was the OHL handicapped at the very beginning of its existence in Halton-Peel region.
 Instead of one community team with over a million people to advertise and cater towards, you had two - acting as rivals, hating each other, and competing for the attention of the same fickle, Leafs-loving suburban Torontonian fan.

 So, the arenas were built and the new teams were minted, and what was then called the Brampton Centre for Sports and Entertainment was thrown up in a hurry to house the Battalion.
 Later renamed the Powerade Centre and now called the CAA Centre, it is a large building at the interchange of two highways, the 410 and the 407, and it is surrounded by parking lots and little else.
 There are the usual suburban big box stores in the neighbourhood if you're willing to drive, but within walking distance from the Centre itself there is only highway and undeveloped land.